-How Membrane Proteins Morph to Export Substrate
+How Membrane Proteins Change When Substrate is Exported

 Proteins as molecular machines perform numerous tasks in the cell.
 So far, understanding fundamental mechanisms of their functions has relied on the analysis of their three-dimensional structure.
 "But that alone is not enough," says Thorben Cordes, Professor of Physical and Synthetic Biology at LMU.